TurkServer/docs/_pages/quickStart.md

     How to install?
 See [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-    *Using GitHub has the install source is temporary until the package reaches "beta"*.
+    *Using GitHub has the install source is temporary until the Turkserver package reaches "beta"*.

 2. **Meteor**